 Depending on the day or the time of year or my mood, I could alternatively be described as an atheist, an agnostic, a pantheist, a pandeist, an antitheist, an apatheist, a nontheist, a freethinker, a secular humanist, or a scientific rationalist.

 I can bifurcate my belief system into questions about the God of Abraham, other mythical Gods, and alternative conceptions of Gods.

 - With respect to the God of Abraham, I am an atheist.
-I do not believe in Yahweh, the traditional war god of the Isrealites (who morphed into the one true God of the Christian tradition and Allah in the Muslim tradition).
+I do not believe in Yahweh, the traditional war god of the Israelites (who morphed into the one true God of the Christian tradition and Allah in the Muslim tradition).
 I do not believe that God exists.

 - With respect to the Gods of the Hindu religion or the Gods of Greek and Roman philosophy, or any of the many Pagan Gods, I am also an atheist.
-I don’t believe any of those Gods exist (other than in mythology).
+I don’t believe any of those Gods exist either (other than in mythology).

 But what most people, certainly most Americans mean when they talk about God is the God of Abraham.
 It is the God of the Jews, and of Jesus, and of the Muslims, who animates their faith.

 For the purposes of this essay, let’s just call me an atheist.
 I recognize that “believing” in the big bang is an answer that begs a question.
 What caused the big bang?
 All I know about God and the Universe is that, whatever they are, they are much too complex for my tiny brain to comprehend.
 That’s what I know about God and the Universe.
 And that’s about all.

 The way this blog is structured is that it begins with a series of 11 essays (or chapters) that make an argument for rational thinking in public discourse.
 The argument also involves a discussion of religion and the various forms of magical thinking that religion in particular and discussions of spirituality in general beget.
 Magical thinking is not, I’m arguing, consonant with issues of politics and especially public policy.